FINANCIAL MANAGEMENT AND PERFORMANCE

 |Life Skills Transition

-In 2013-2014, over 57,000 consumer services were delivered representing almost three million service hours.
-This is a 3.2% increase in consumer services but a 20% increase in hours of service.
-The reason for this growth differential is that the area of greatest service expansion, Independent Living, is our most hour-intensive service and includes group-delivered rehabilitation services for people with brain injury and fall prevention classes.
-Life Skills Transitional Services is included for the first time, which though available in several locations, was not previously tracked.
-With the introduction of L.I.F.E. in the Greater Toronto Area, all related programs will be tracked and cumulated under this heading.
-Program expenditures grew by $5.6 million or 6.3%, with most growth in Independent Living Services, Employment Services, AccessAbility Services and ModMobility.
+Last fiscal year over 60,000 units of consumer service were delivered representing 3.32 million service hours.
+This is a 7.5% increase in consumer services and a 10.9% increase in hours of service.
+The reason for this growth differential is that the area of greatest service expansion, Independent Living, is our most hour-intensive and includes group-delivered rehabilitation services for people with brain injury and falls prevention classes for seniors.

 PLANNING AND EVALUATION

-Annual program plans are developed and submitted to management which creates a consolidated plan for presentation to the Board each March, for implementation at the beginning of our next fiscal year, effective annually April 1st.
+Annual program plans are developed and submitted to management which creates a consolidated plan for presentation to the Board each March, for implementation during our next fiscal year, effective annually April 1st.
 Plans relate to strategic goals from our five-year strategic plan and each plan’s goals and objectives cover three areas: on-going activities, new or expansion initiatives, and quality improvements.
 Each objective has measurable performance indicators and each plan must identify related risks and mitigation strategies.
-The current Five-Year Strategic Plan was approved by the Board in March, 2013 and produced and distributed in 2013-2014.
-A shorter version was created for the first time to share with donors, funders and interested community members, and is available online.
+The current Five Year Strategic Plan was approved by the Board in March, 2013.
+It is available on-line to any interested party.

-Plans are evaluated twice each year: at forecast in November and at fiscal year-end, and completion of the audit in July.
-The Program Research Department coordinates satisfaction surveys, completed confidentially by both program participants and employees, and provides critical feedback to management to improve service delivery.
-As well this department works with the Human Resources Department on surveys of the quality of work/life from our employees’ perspectives.
-External researchers and interviewers are used to maintain confidentiality.
-This department also works with each program department to design programs using logic models and charts, evaluate processes and pilot projects, and works with external research bodies on joint research and program evaluation projects as required.
+Plans are evaluated twice each year: at forecast in November and following the end of the fiscal year and completion of the audit in July.
+The Program Research Department coordinates consumer satisfaction surveys, completed confidentially by program participants, and provides critical feedback to management to improve service delivery.
+As well, this department works with all departments on specific research projects and conducted a survey of Board Effectiveness, repeating a survey conducted every 3-4 years.
+External interviewers and data analysts are used to maintain confidentiality.
+This department also works with each program department to establish program logic models and charts, evaluate processes and pilot projects, and works with external research bodies on joint research and program evaluation projects when appropriate.

 All programs establish key performance indicators that include measures related to program efficiency and effectiveness, service volumes, and participant satisfaction.
-With the exceptions of the variances noted under the program performance section, service goals were met and program participant satisfaction remained stable in 2013-2014.
+With the exception of the variances noted under the program performance section, service goals were met and program participant satisfaction remained stable in 2014-2015.
 No significant changes in consumer satisfaction from prior surveys were identified in any program.

 UNDERSTANDING AND MANAGING RISK

-March of Dimes Canada established an enterprise risk management framework in 2002, with management implementing an organization-wide program for training and monitoring risk, and the Board establishing a Risk and Audit Committee to oversee the external financial audit, approve internal audit projects, audit management performance on various statutory compliance requirements and report results to the Board of Directors.
-In 2013-2014, the Internal Audit Consultant supported the internal ISO audit process and tendering of the ISO auditor contract.
-In addition, he completed audits of the Peer Support Program and Information Technology, undertook a review of MODC’s compliance with privacy legislation, and supported a forensic review of March of Dimes Canada Non-Profit Housing Corporation expenses.
+For over a dozen years March of Dimes Canada has implemented an organization-wide program for assessing and monitoring risk, and the Board’s Risk and Audit Committee oversees the external financial audit, supervises/guides the internal audit function, in addition to evaluating the Internal Audit Consultant, and management’s performance on various statutory compliance requirements, and reports results to the Board of Directors.
+In 2014-2015, the Internal Audit Consultant supported the internal ISO audit process and evaluated the external ISO audit contract.
+In addition, he completed audits of credit card security, mobile devices policy and security, Information Technology access and security, undertook a review of MODC’s compliance with privacy legislation, and supported a forensic review of March of Dimes Canada Non-Profit Housing Corporation’s financial controls and expenditures.
 On an annual basis, the Internal Audit Consultant reviews the expenses of the CEO and President to ensure compliance with MODC policies and to report to external funders.
+MODC also has a whistleblower policy in place which is monitored by the Internal Audit Consultant and the Risk and Audit Committee Chair.
+There were no calls received in 2014-2015.

 March of Dimes Canada recognizes the following key risks to its operations: